dreamcatcher-tech/network/Inbox/2023-03-02 2000 Browser sync tuning.md

 Diffing for subsequent pulses in the chain
-Do not hash or store lifted blocks until the blocks are actually requested from the cache Make lift use whatever is on the disk too
+Do not hash or store lifted blocks until the blocks are actually requested from the cache Make lift use whatever is on the disk too useWorker to run the engine in its own web worker
 Send down with children, since going to ask for those anyway.
 Send a pulse with a diff, so subsequent lifts are quick Use bitswap directly if we find we have part of the tree already